Getting a baby home from the hospital without a car may seem daunting, but there are some great options, especially if you think outside of the box!

 As it turns out, there are a lot of variables at play when it comes to taking your baby home when you don’t own a car, but we’re going to dive in to see what all you will need to think about BEFORE you get to the hospital without a plan.

 Most guides, tips, and advice about bringing your newborn home from the hospital revolve around making sure that you have the right car seat installed and that you have all of the other necessary baby accessories ready and waiting for you at home.

-On a related note, the evidence is showing that children should stay in a car seat or booster up to the age of 12 for maximum safety depending on their height and weight.
+On a related note, the evidence shows that children should stay in a car seat or booster up to the age of 12 for maximum safety depending on their height and weight.

-If you don’t own a car, you are going to have to have a plan to get your newborn home safely which, depending on your circumstances, might mean walking, using public transportation, or even hiring a rideshare service or taxi.
+If you don’t own a car, you are going to have to have a plan to get your newborn home safely.
+Depending on your circumstances, that might mean walking, using public transportation, or even hiring a rideshare service or taxi.

-Every state in this country has a car seat law that requires children riding in a car to use an appropriate car seat, although there is a pretty large amount of variation between the specifics.
+Every state in this country has a car seat law that requires children riding in a car to use an appropriate car seat, although the specifics vary between states.
 Most require babies and children below a certain height and weight to be in a rear-facing car seat.

 According to the most updated guidelines from the AAP, it is recommended that babies and children should ride in a rear-facing seat for as long as possible for maximum safety and they should always be installed in the rear seats.

 Personally, our girls rode in a rear-facing seat until past the age of two and even at 9-years-old, they are still in boosters!